bgg11117/SESAME-BERT/README.md

 # SesameBERT

-Code for the paper "SesameBERT: Attention for Anywhere".
+Code for the paper **["SesameBERT: Attention for Anywhere"](/https://arxiv.org/pdf/1910.03176.pdf)**.
 Code forthcoming (early October).
 The code is based on google-research/bert.

 ## Requirements